CALM-LMU/YeastMateDocs/docs/settings.md

 Settings include:

+* By default, cell labels in the cropped mask will be reassigned to:

+    * mating
+        * 1/2: mother
+        * 3: daughter

+    * budding:
+        * 1: mother
+        * 2: daughter

+* If you wish to instead keep the original cell IDs from the uncropped mask, deselect this setting.

 * YeastMate will save the bounding boxes of the detected objects exactly around the respective segmentation.
 You can set a static crop size for all objects.

 * If you wish to instead just scale your size of the crop by a factor, you can set this factor here.
 As it will automatically crop exactly around the object, this setting can make the crops nicer.